Ouya: History

 In October 2013, Uhrman stated that the company planned on releasing a new iteration of the Ouya console sometime in 2014, with an improved controller, double the storage space, and better Wi-Fi.
 On November 23, 2013, a limited edition white Ouya with double the storage of the original and a new controller design was available for pre-order at $129.

 As of January 1, 2014, the limited edition white Ouya went off sale and cannot be found on the official store, nor from any official resellers.
 On January 31, 2014, a new black version of the Ouya was released with double storage and new controller design.

 In January 2015, Ouya received an investment of US$10 million from Alibaba with the possibility of incorporating some of Ouya technologies into Alibaba's set-top box.

 In April 2015, it was revealed that Ouya was trying to sell the company because it failed to renegotiate its debt.
 On July 27, 2015, it was announced that Razer Inc. had acquired Ouya's employees and content library and that Ouya hardware was now discontinued.
 The deal does not include Ouya's hardware assets.
 Owners were encouraged to migrate to Razer's own Forge microconsole; Ouya's content library will be integrated into the Forge ecosystem, and "[the] Ouya brand name will live on as a standalone gaming publisher for Android TV and Android-based TV consoles."
 On the same day Uhrman stepped down as Ouya's CEO.

 The technical team and developer relations personnel behind Ouya joined the software team of Razer, which developed its own game platform called the Forge TV.
 The Forge TV was discontinued in 2016.

 On May 21, 2019, Razer released a statement which announced that online accounts and services would be discontinued on June 25, 2019.
-According to Razer, most apps will become unusable on the platform, many relying on the user accounts to work.
+According to Razer, most apps would become unusable on the platform, many relying on the user accounts to work.
 Razer suggests that users may be able to transfer purchases to other storefront platforms like Google Play, if developers and publishers agree to such.